22 Sep Stand up to Bullies

 Since bullying is common, people have developed a variety of ways to punish it.
 Depending on the situation, you could:

-• Build up sources of power to challenge the bully’s
+- Build up sources of power to challenge the bully

 See the Big Picture

-Bullies grab attention much as they compel us in other ways.
+Bullies try to dominate our attention much like they try to dominate everything else.
 But there is a larger world beyond their control.
 It contains so many things that are working, enjoyable, beautiful, and virtuous.
-Disengage as much as possible from repetitive loops of helpless outrage, fantasies of payback, and fault-finding others “who aren’t doing enough.”
+Disengage as much as possible from ruminating on helpless outrage, fantasies of payback, and fault-finding others “who aren’t doing enough.”
 Bad enough that the bully is out there in the world.
-Try not to let the bully invade your mind and stay there.
+Try not to let the bully invade your own mind.

 Know Someone Who Could Use Help Standing Up to a Bully?

 Use the buttons below to share this article via social media or email.